 Medicare Basics & FAQ

-The referral type used by all GPs is called a Mental Health Care Plan (MHCP).
+The referral type used by all GPs is called a Mental Health Treatment Plan (MHTP).

 All Medicare rebates are processed through our online agreement with Medicare.